-Pentecost originated as a Jewish harvest festival called Shavuot.
-It’s the festival where the first harvest is offered to God and where also big celebrations were happening.
+Pentecost originated as a Jewish harvest festival called ‘Shavuot’.
+It’s the festival where the first harvest is offered to God and where also big celebrations happened.
 The apostles were celebrating this festival when the Holy Spirit descended on them.
 And when that happened, people heard the sound of a very strong wind.
 And people saw on or above the head of the disciples something that looked like tongues of fire.

 The apostles then found themselves speaking in foreign languages, inspired by the Holy Spirit.
-People who were observing everything happening thought that they must be drunk, but the apostle Peter told the crowd that the apostles were full of the Holy Spirit.
+People who observed everything happening thought that they must be drunk, but the apostle Peter told the crowd that the apostles were full of the Holy Spirit.

 Pentecost is a special day for any Christian, but it is emphasized particularly by Pentecostal churches.
 Pentecostal Christians believe in the direct experience of the Holy Spirit by believers, not only on Pentecost but in their whole life.

 Pentecost 2019 : June 9th